 I spent a month backpacking through South America and it was one of the highlights of my round-the-world journey.
-From the stunning landscapes of Chile to the lively energy of Brazil and the cultural charm of Argentina, this 30-day itinerary is perfect for solo travellers.
-It’s no wonder the popularity of these destinations is on the rise.
-Read on to discover the ultimate one-month South America backpacking route.
+From the stunning landscapes of Chile to the lively energy of Brazil and the colourful charm of Argentina, it’s no wonder its popularity is on the rise.
+My 30 days in South America took in the sights of Chile, Brazil and Argentina and the incredible Iguazu Falls at a relaxed pace.
+This meant I could get to know the vibe of each place, rather than rushing to tick off many countries.
+Read on to discover the ultimate 1-month South America itinerary.

 Contents hide

-How to plan your South America backpacking route for 1 month
+How to plan your South America itinerary for 1 month

 In this article, I recommend a 30-day itinerary that covers highlights of Chile, Brazil and Argentina for an unforgettable journey across this incredible region.
-It includes what to do, where to stay and how to travel around on your South America backpacking route for 1 month.
+It includes what to do, where to stay and how to travel around on your 1 month South America itinerary.

 Weeks 1-2: Chile